 Working with her bridal stylist Gabrielle Hurwitz, Jacobs compiled style moodboards for all of the events.
 In addition to the “Creative Black Tie Optional” ceremony, the inventively branded affairs include “Mediterranean Cocktail” for the welcome drinks gathering, “Dolce Vita” for a boat party (think: circa ‘60s Sophia Loren wearing sunglasses and a headscarf), and, for the rehearsal dinner, “All White Festa” (where the couple will be wearing bold colours, while guests compose an alabaster background in all-white looks).
 Jacobs will disseminate the moodboard PDFs on their wedding website to help guests prepare their looks.

 Couples determining uniform fashion for their wedding parties and mandating guest dress codes for nuptials has been a longstanding practice.
 But involvement in determining the overall sartorial aspects of weddings — which in 2023 are trending toward multi-event destination nuptials — has rapidly escalated and expanded in the past year or so.
-Take, for example, last June when bridal and eveningwear designer Jackson Wiederhoeft created 32 custom outfits for a single wedding.
-The Halloween- and Wizard of Oz-inspired confections included a suit for officiant Deepak Chopra, pajamas for the stepfather and corduroy groomsmen suits in rainbow colors.
+Take, for example, last June when bridal and evening-wear designer Jackson Wiederhoeft created 32 custom outfits for a single wedding.
+The Halloween- and Wizard of Oz-inspired confections included a suit for officiant Deepak Chopra, pyjamas for the stepfather and corduroy groomsmen suits in rainbow colours.